-Ánimo Ellen Ochoa will provide to LAUSD all requested information using District forms, including the ethnic survey.
+Ánimo Mae Jemison will provide to LAUSD all requested information using District forms, including the ethnic survey.
 The Charter School will provide LAUSD with data for the District's integrated student information system (MiSiS) for all enrolled students to assist with compliance monitoring.
 After the Charter School submits the ethnic survey information during the first year of operation, Budget Services, Financial Planning Division and Office of Student Integration Services will use the information listed below for compliance purposes:

-- Norm Day Classification

-- Total School Enrollment

-- Number of Students by Grade Levels

-- Number of Students by Ethnicities and Grade levels

-- List of Register-Carrying Teachers in Classrooms

-- List of all Certificated Personnel

-- Unfilled Classroom Teacher Positions

-- Fiscal Year-End Financial Report

-- Number of Students Living Outside the LAUSD Attendance
+- o Norm Day Classification - Total School Enrollment - o Number of Students by Grade Levels - Number of Students by Ethnicities and Grade levels - List of Register-Carrying Teachers in Classrooms - List of all highly qualified Certificated Personnel in core subjects if defined in Every Students Succeeds Act and State policy and regulation - List of Emergency Credentialed Teachers in non-core subjects - Unfilled Classroom Teacher Positions - o Fiscal Year-End Financial Report - o Number of Students Living Outside the LAUSD Attendance Area

-Ánimo Ellen Ochoa will monitor the implementation and outcomes of its plan and make adjustments as needed. Ánimo Ellen Ochoa will provide a copy of the recruitment plan to LAUSD upon request.
+Ánimo Mae Jemison will monitor the implementation and outcomes of its plan and make adjustments as needed. Ánimo Mae Jemison will provide a copy of the recruitment plan to LAUSD upon request.